The NextGen Club.

-A $42 monthly donation secures your spot in the NextGen Club’s Young Leaders Circle and provides a wheelchair for one child in Nepal living with a disability.
+A $50 monthly donation provides a wheelchair and secures your spot in the NextGen Club’s Young Leaders Circle.

 Connect.